-Medial elbow ligament sprains usually involve a lateral (sideways) force being applied to the forearm, placing the inside the of the joint under stress and over stretching the ligaments.
-For example throwing a heavy implement such as a Javelin with a low elbow technique causes large stress forces on the inside of the elbow.
-Many beginners (and even one or two elite throwers) like to throw with a 'low elbow' technique as the arm can store a lot of energy and propel the impliement a long way initially.
-However there is often a price to pay for delivering those forces and the medial elbow ligaments often pay it.
+Medial elbow ligament sprains usually involve a lateral (sideways) force being applied to the forearm, placing the inside the of the joint under stress and overstretching the ligaments.
+For example, throwing a heavy implement such as a Javelin with a low elbow technique causes large stress forces on the inside of the elbow.
+Many beginners (and even one or two elite throwers) like to throw with a ‘low elbow’ technique as the arm can store a lot of energy and propel the implement a long way initially.
+However, there is often a price to pay for delivering those forces and the medial elbow ligaments often pay it.
 Acute ligament sprains may also occur in combat sports such as Judo or Mixed Martial Arts.

-Overuse injuries of the MCL may also occur with repeated thowing of a lighter object such as a baseball.
-Over time the small repettiive forces add up and eventually the ligaments tear or stretch.
+Overuse injuries of the MCL may also occur with repeated throwing of a lighter object such as a baseball.
+Over time the small repetitive forces add up and eventually the ligaments tear or stretch.

 Treatment for medial elbow ligament sprains

 Rest from all activities which stress the elbow, or increase symptoms.
-For mild injuries this may mean a short rest period and if caught early enough simply modifying technique to avoid stressing the ligaments may be enough.
-However, for more long term chrnonic injuries or severe acute injuries complete rest may be necessary.
+For mild injuries, this may mean a short rest period and if caught early enough simply modifying the technique to avoid stressing the ligaments may be enough.
+However, for more long term chronic injuries or severe acute injuries complete rest may be necessary.

 A professional therapist may use Ultrasound therapy or other forms of electrotherapy to help relieve pain and swelling, or tape the elbow joint to protect the ligaments.

-Sports massage may be helpful after the acute stage, especially friction techniques to break down / realign scar tissue and increase blood flow.
-Surgery may be performed to reconstruct the ligaments in particularly sever cases, however this is a very last resort as results are not often good.
+Sports massage may be helpful after the acute stage, especially friction techniques to break down/realign scar tissue and increase blood flow.
+Surgery may be performed to reconstruct the ligaments in particularly severe cases, however, this is a very last resort as results are not often good.

 When pain allows mobility and strengthening exercises can begin.
-It is particularly important to identify causes such as poor techinque and over training as simply returning to old habits will cause the injury to recur.
-If the ligaments have been over stretched causing long term joint laxity then it may be necessary to wear a strong elbow support or strap the elbow to protect the medial ligaments.
+It is particularly important to identify causes such as poor technique and overtraining as simply returning to old habits will cause the injury to recur.
+If the ligaments have been overstretched causing long term joint laxity then it may be necessary to wear strong elbow support or strap the elbow to protect the medial ligaments.
 Sports taping will provide the most support but it does not last as the tape itself stretches slightly within a couple of hours or so depending on the kind of activities done.